Canadian Tire Centre

-Canadian Tire Centre (Centre Canadian Tire) is a multi-purpose indoor arena in Ottawa, Ontario, Canada, located in the western suburb of Kanata.
+Canadian Tire Centre (Centre Canadian Tire) is a multi-purpose arena in the suburb of Kanata in Ottawa, Ontario, Canada.
 It opened in January 1996 as the Palladium and was also known as Corel Centre (Centre Corel) from 1996 to 2006 and Scotiabank Place (Place Banque Scotia) from 2006 to 2013.

-The arena is primarily used for ice hockey, serving as the home arena of the Ottawa Senators of the National Hockey League (NHL) since its opening in 1996, and as a temporary home for the Ottawa 67's of the Ontario Hockey League during renovations at its arena.
-The arena is also used regularly for music concerts and has hosted events such as the Canadian Interuniversity Sport men's basketball championship and the 2009 World Junior Ice Hockey Championships.
+The arena is primarily used for ice hockey, serving as the home arena of the Ottawa Senators of the National Hockey League (NHL) since its opening in 1996, as well as the home arena of the Ottawa Black Bears of the National Lacrosse League since 2024.
+The arena formerly served as the temporary home for the Ottawa 67's of the Ontario Hockey League from 2012 to 2014 during renovations at TD Place Arena.

 History

 As part of its bid to land a National Hockey League franchise for Ottawa, Terrace Corporation unveiled the original proposal for the arena development at a press conference in September 1989.
 The proposal included a hotel and 20,500-seat arena, named the Palladium, on 100 acre surrounded by a 500 acre mini-city, named "West Terrace".
-The site itself, 600 acre of farmland, on the western border of Kanata, had been acquired in May 1989 by Terrace.
+The site itself, 600 acre of farmland, then located on the western border of Kanata, had been acquired in May 1989 by Terrace.
 The large site had previously been a possible location for a new home for the Central Canada Exhibition, but the Exhibition's option on the property had expired.
 The arena's architectural design and seating bowl were closely inspired by The Palace of Auburn Hills which opened a few years prior in 1988 in Auburn Hills, Michigan.
 Both arenas were designed by Detroit based Rossetti Architects.